 Rewriting the Trans-Canada Highway in the Digital AgeEdit article

 How can we think of space in the digital age?
-This project aims to explore this issue by proposing both theoretical and practical lines of reflection.
+This project aims to explore this question by proposing both theoretical and practical avenues of reflection.
 The mythical space of the Trans-Canada Highway will be just as much the field of study as the field of exploration for our research.

-The Trans-Canada Highway, the legendary road that crosses Canada from the west coast to the east coast, has resulted in a series of media productions: literary stories, images, videos, maps, historical texts, and digital data (digital maps, Wikipedia files, etc.).
-In May 2016, our research lab (Theolinum, a Canada Research Chair on Digital Textualities lab) will cross Canada along the Trans-Canada Highway to add our own travel experience to all of these mediations.
-The question we want to ask is: What is the nature of this space?
+The Trans-Canada Highway, the legendary road that crosses Canada from the west coast to the east coast, has resulted in a series of media productions: literary stories, images, videos, maps, historical texts and digital data (digital maps, Wikipedia files, etc.).
+In May 2016, our research lab (Theolinum, a lab for the Canada Research Chair on Digital Textualities) will cross Canada along the Trans-Canada Highway to add our own travel experience to all of these mediations.
+We ask the question: What is the nature of this space?
 What does it represent and how do we think of it?

-Indeed, today, the first reflex is to search all of our information on the web, which includes historical information, images, stories, and also maps.
-Thus, this relatively empty space on a traditional map, when experienced both physically by travel and in a mediated way by the web, quickly “fills” with a series of values, symbols, and cinematographic references, as well as literary, historical, and patriotic narratives.
-The question that animates us is then: would it be possible, to borrow the idea of Perec who tried the experiment in Paris, to exhaust this space that is both geographic and imaginary of the Trans-Canada?
-On a more theoretical level, what would this exhaustion mean?
-Would it indeed be a form of hyper-representation - an account of the minutest details of what is factually in this space - or, on the contrary, an activity of production of a reality?
+Today, our first reflex is indeed to search among all of the information available on the web, which includes historical information, images, stories and maps.
+Thus, this relatively empty physically space (the traditional sense of a map), when experienced both physically by travel and in a mediated way by the web, quickly “fills” with a series of values, symbols and cinematographic references, as well as literary, historical and patriotic narratives.
+We therefore ask ourselves if it is possible, to borrow the idea of Perec who tried the experiment in Paris, to exhaust all the possibilities relating to the Trans-Canada imaginiary, as an entity that exists both geographically and within the collective imaginary thanks to its virtual possibilities.
+On a more theoretical level, what would this exploration mean?
+Would it indeed be a form of hyper-representation - an account of the minutest details of what factually exists in this space - or, on the contrary, an activity of reality production?

 To answer these questions, we propose to reveal the Trans-Canada space by questioning it on several levels.
-On the one hand, we will experience it through a car trip from Montreal to Calgary.
-We will also document and tell our journey through a series of digital tools (writing online, photos, videos).
+On the one hand, we will experience it through a road trip from Montreal to Calgary.
+We will also, on the other hand, document and retell our journey through a series of digital tools (writing online, photos, videos).

-The hypothesis that we want to demonstrate is the following: the digital is as much a tool of representation as it is a production of the space.
-It seems to us undeniable, indeed, that our vision and experience of a territory such as Trans-Canada - as well as our way of organizing it by writing it - are deeply structured by digital tools and their layouts: the different sources, the interactive maps, and all the information, data and documents that we find on the web.
-In other words, our way of thinking about this space and considering it involves the mediation (often unconscious) of the tools that map it, describe it, and tell it by filling it with images, stories, and information.
+The hypothesis that we seek to actualize is the following: the digital is as much a tool of representation as it is a production of the space in question.
+It seems to us undeniable, indeed, that our vision and experience of a territory such as Trans-Canada - as well as our way of organizing it by writing about it and by producing content relating to it - are deeply structured by digital tools and their layouts: that is, the different sources, the interactive maps and all the information, data and documents that we find on the web.
+In other words, our way of thinking about this space and considering it involves the (often unconscious) mediation of the tools that map it, describe it, and recount its existence by filling it with images, stories and information.